paul-hammant/analyze-mvn-deps/README.md

 1. If the dependency tree has two versions of the same group:artifact and there is some independence in the complete DAG between those two branches, then the item can be listed twice and/or marked for upgrade when none is necessary.
 You can see that with `log4j` (jar) which is marked as `1.2.12` in one branch and `1.2.17` in another.
 Anyway, the confusion means that right at the top, version `1.2.17` is marked as  eligible to upgrade to version `1.2.17` - doh!.
 Your eyeballs will scan past that quickly as a red herring.

 2. Related a group:artifact may be in the larger graph twice.
-Once as 'jar' and once as something else, causing an erronious marking for upgrade.
+Once as 'jar' and once as something else, causing an erroneous marking for upgrade.

 3. Qualifiers are not well catered for.
 See `org.apache.avro:avro-mapred:jar:hadoop2:1.7.7:compile` above (hadoop2 being the qualifier).

 4. Where a team releases (say) `4.1.3` and then backports the fix of a bug to (say) `3.9.5` the latter might have a more recent timestamp and be deemed more recent than the former - causing an erroneous upgrade suggestion.

+5. The script is only checking the 'maven central' repository.
+So Gradle's at https://repo.gradle.org/gradle/libs-releases-local/ is not checked

 ## Examples of output for the excellent Hazelcast [github.com/hazelcast/hazelcast-jet-demos](https://github.com/hazelcast/hazelcast-jet-demos)